Dakarplay/BioSeqAlign/README.md

 ## Features
 - Implements the Longest Common Subsequence (LCS) algorithm.
 - Efficient sequence alignment using dynamic programming.
-- Supports input from text files or user input.
-- Provides a visual representation of aligned sequences.

 ## Installation
 1. Clone this repository: